TEAM Leafy Spurge Demonstration Assessment, Medora N.D.

 Question 5.
 Describe your major accomplishments over the life of the project, including their predicted or actual impact.

 Annual collection of data from the demonstrations will provide pre- and post-treatment information of the demonstrations.
 These data will allow evaluation of the impacts of the treatments on leafy spurge and the plant community.
 These evaluations will provide managers information upon which to base their decisions.

-Using results from the Lym herbicide trial, we expect to compare the effectiveness herbicides on the control of leafy spurge.
+We expect to be able to incorporate results from the Lym herbicide trial into the population dynamics model we are developing.
 We expect the results from the grazing demonstration to show an increasing effect of sheep grazing and biological control on leafy spurge over time.